What To Bring Along

 Here is a list of things to bring along;

 We request that your fee is paid at the time of the consultation unless you have Veterans' Affairs Entitlements or other third party funding.
-We have HICAPS machine and accept EFTPOS payments including VISA and MASTERCARDS, DEBIT CARDS, CASH and Cheques.
+We have Tyro Private Health Fund claiming and accept EFTPOS payments including VISA and MASTERCARDS, DEBIT CARDS and CASH.

 All patients with chronic conditions such as diabetes, arthritis, vision impairment, heart disease etc are eligible for full payment for standard podiatry visits through the Medicare system.
 You will need to see your General Practitioner and ask for a Chronic Disease Management (CDM) Program referral.